Lorri Unumb, Esq.

 A native of Baltimore, Maryland, Mike earned a Bachelor of Science degree Summa Cum Laude from Loyola University, Maryland, and a Doctor of Veterinary Medicine degree from The Ohio State University, College of Veterinary Medicine.
 He also completed a veterinary internal medicine residency at Texas A&M University College of Veterinary Medicine and is a Diplomate of the American College of Veterinary Internal Medicine.

-Mike is the father of two and lives in Kansas City with his wife, two dogs, two cats, and a pond full of ornamental fish.
+Mike is the father of two and lives in Kansas City with his wife, never too many dogs and cats, and a pond full of ornamental fish.
 In his free time, Mike enjoys working in the yard and lazy afternoons at the lake.

 Judith Ursitti, CPA